 Climate change and nature loss are the two biggest threats to our environment.
 The continued degradation of our planet is causing biodiversity loss at a frightening scale, and we need to act now to reverse what we’ve lost.

 Sign up, switch off and spread the word - together, let’s take #TimeOutForNature this Earth Hour and reflect on the incredible benefits nature provides us.

 Sign up now

 2. Plant native trees

-You can help by planting native trees in your own garden or by getting involved in your local bush regeneration group.
-You can also be part of an ambitious project to protect or plant two billion trees across Australia by 2030 by adopting a tree in WWF’s Towards Two Billion Trees program today.
+You can help by planting native trees in your garden or by getting involved in your local bush regeneration group.
+You can also be part of an ambitious project to protect and plant two billion trees across Australia by 2030 by adopting a tree in WWF’s Towards Two Billion Trees program today.

 3. Change your energy provider

 What does electricity have to do with wildlife?
 Making the switch to a different energy provider is one of the quickest and easiest ways to help curb climate change and its impacts on native wildlife.
 More than one-third of Australia’s emissions come from electricity consumption, so this is one area where you can have a real impact by making conscious choices at home.